noisiver/codebase/Bash/AzerothCore/README.md

 If you're using Ubuntu 22.04 you can safely ignore these instructions.

-Debian 12 requires you to manually install `mysql-apt-config` before running this script in order to function.
+Debian 12 requires you to manually install `mysql-apt-config` before running this script.
 This is because although MariaDB is supported by AzerothCore it has several issues and isn't worth the trouble.
 It's a simple process and I'm including the specific steps below.
-The instructions include removing anything related to MariaDB so if you have a database server running you should perform a backup of any data you want to keep.
+It does include removing anything related to MariaDB so if you already have a server running you should export any data you wanna keep first.

 If you're running this as root you can remove all occurrences of `sudo`.